youngdjn/focal-website/content/position/field-crew-leader-ucstudent/index.md

  ## Job purpose

- Lead a three- or four-member field crew to survey vegetation following wildfires that burned one or two years ago.
-The crew will establish plots and collect vegetation data in severely- and moderately-burned areas.
+ Lead a three- or four-member field crew in performing plot surveys to collect forest vegetation data from burned and unburned forest sites.
 Most plot surveys will consist of revisits of plots established and surveyed in the previous year.
 The data will support research aiming to improve predictions of post-fire forest recovery.
-The work will also include surveys of overstory stand structure in burned and unburned forest to support efforts to use drone and satellite imagery to map forest structure.
+The work will also include surveys of overstory stand structure in burned and unburned forest to serve as validation data for efforts to use drone and satellite imagery to map forest structure.

-**Highlight:** The fieldwork will occur across the Mosquito, Caldor, Creek, and Dixie fires in northern California (Tahoe, Plumas, Lassen, and Sierra National Forests), as well as unburned stands on the Tahoe National Forest, and provide an opportunity to observe a diversity of California mountain landscapes and post-fire conditions.
+The fieldwork will occur across the Mosquito, Caldor, Creek, and Dixie fires in northern California (Tahoe, Plumas, Lassen, and Sierra National Forests), as well as unburned stands on the Tahoe National Forest, and provide an opportunity to observe a diversity of California mountain landscapes and post-fire conditions.

 ## Job description

 The crew leader is responsible for leading and conducting field sampling.
 The crew leader will be responsible for the following:

-- **Field data collection (75%):** Lead a crew in collecting field data (including data on regenerating vegetation).
+- **Field data collection (75%):** Lead a crew in collecting field data, including data on post-fire regenerating vegetation.
 Perform work alongside the other crew members while ensuring the crew’s work meets high quality standards, correctly follows all protocols, and is conducted efficiently.

 - **Data and equipment management (15%):** Ensure that equipment and data are managed properly (including quality-checking data sheets, uploading photos, and submitting completed data sheets to the supervisor at regular intervals); perform data entry at an office location.